justinthelaw/opera/README.md

 npm run build:integrate
 ```

+#### Client-Server

+The Fastify Server within the Server is the main server of both the Smarter Bullets Server and Client.
+As it currently stands, the production build of the application and the development environment have the Server serving a static `bundle.js` and `index.html` to the user's browser.

+In development, the Server watches and serves whatever client build resides within the `/server/build/dist` directory using nodemon.
+A new client can be built, integrated, and served by the Server using the instructions seen in the [Building](#building) section of this README.

 ### Root Directory Run

+There are two options to run the full-stack application from the root directory:

-(RECOMMENDED) To run each sub-stack in one terminal, execute the following:
+1. (RECOMMENDED) To run each sub-stack in one terminal, execute the following:

 ```bash
 npm run start:all
 ```

-To run each sub-stack in a new terminal, execute the following:
+2. To run each sub-stack in a new terminal, execute the following:

 ```bash
 # installs all dependencies in the sub-stacks